What's In Kevin's Bag

 Canon 5D II

 Maybe I just like white lenses.
 I have had the Canon 5d II since it first became available.
 I have used Canon cameras and have evolved with Canos from the 10D through the 5D II.
 I have a full set of lenses for this system from wide angle all the way through 400mm.
 I am not using this system much these days but it is used by my girlfriend quite a bit.

 Now this is a sweet camera.
 I am totally hooked on this camera.
-We just reviewed the new addition the Olympus line which an upgrade from this camera.
+THis is one sweet system.
 This is a small and compact system.
 Like my other systems I have lenses ranging from wide angle to long reach telephoto.
 It's pretty cool what can be packed into such a small system.
 If you are looking for a good, no great 4/3 system then this is the one.